ciaoben/grdemo/README.md

 ## How to run the project locally on Linux/Mac

-1 - Open the `docker-compose.yml` file and put your OPENAI API KEY in the environment section.
+1 - Create a `.env` file based on `.env.default` and fill it with the configuration variables needed.

 2 - Start the app:
 Both backend and frontend are server from a single docker container, so we only need: